Job Details for 2332 - Emergency Management Coordinator

 • Reviews and recommends modifications to DuPage County’s Comprehensive Emergency Management Plan (CEMP) Maintenance

-• Assists DuPage municipalities with comprehensive plan development
+• Assists DuPage municipalities with comprehensive emergency and disaster related plan development

 • Coordinates DuPage County’s Homeland Security Exercise and Evaluation Program (HSEEP) implementation, National Incident Management System (NIMS) Training & Compliance, employee emergency training, and DuPage County exercises and regional exercise coordination